-Visiting Waipi'o Valley on the Big Island of Hawaii had been on my bucket list since 2006.
-At that time, we were on a seven month assignment on Maui and had hopped over to Hilo for a weekend visit.
-We planned to hike the volcano, see waterfalls and drive down into Waipi'o Valley.
-I had done all the research, rented the jeep, was raring to go, and then we simply ran out of time.
-Not realizing how much larger the Big Island was to the other islands, I failed to plan for the driving time.
-Plan accordingly, from Hilo, it is an hour and fifteen minute drive and from Kailua-Kona, you are an hour and a half away.
+Visiting Waipi'o Valley on the Big Island of Hawaii has been on my bucket list since 2006.
+We were on a seven-month assignment on Maui then and had hopped over to Hilo for a weekend visit.
+We planned to hike the volcano, see waterfalls, and drive down into Waipi'o Valley.
+I had done all the research, rented the jeep, and was raring to go, but then we simply ran out of time.
+I failed to plan for the driving time, not realizing how much larger the Big Island was than the other islands.
+Plan accordingly; from Hilo, it is an hour and fifteen-minute drive, and from Kailua-Kona, you are an hour and a half away.
 That's no stopping to take pictures or sightseeing but straight drive time.

 Waipi'o Valley is located on the North Shore of the Big Island.
 It is named after the river that runs through the valley.
 Waipi'o means “curved water” in the Hawaiian language.
 This valley is the largest and most southern of the seven valleys on the windward side of the Kohala Mountains.
-It is a mile wide at the coastline, almost six miles deep and has a beautiful black sand beach.
-On both sides of the valley the cliffs reach almost 2000 feet in height!
+It is a mile wide at the coastline, almost six miles deep, and has a beautiful black sand beach.
+The cliffs reach nearly 2000 feet on both sides of the valley!

-Waipi'o Valley Road is the steepest road of its length in the world!
-This makes the valley very difficult to access.
-The one lane road leads down into the valley from a lookout point located on the top of the southern valley wall.
-This road gains 800 vertical feet in a half mile at a 25% average grade but several sections have grades up to 45%.
-This is a paved public road but it is open to 4 wheel drive vehicles only.
-If you decide to drive down yourself be aware of one very important rule: Downward vehicles give way to any vehicles coming up.
+Waipi'o Valley Road is the steepest road of its length in the world, making the valley very difficult to access.
+The one-lane road leads down into the valley from a lookout point located on the top of the southern valley wall.
+This road gains 800 vertical feet in a half mile at a 25% average grade, but several sections have grades up to 45%.
+This is a paved public road, but it is open to four-wheel-drive vehicles only.
+If you decide to drive down yourself, be aware of one fundamental rule: Downward vehicles give way to any vehicles coming up.

 Seeing is believing...

 I shot the image above from the opposite side of the valley.
 That diagonal curvy line between the trees is Waipio Valley Road.
-Even if you have a 4 wheel drive, I would not recommend visiting the valley on your own.
-The public road ends at the first stream, once you cross that you are trespassing on private land.
+Even if you have a four-wheel drive, I would not recommend visiting the valley on your own.
+The public road ends at the first stream; once you cross that, you are trespassing on private land.
 The tour companies have all received special permission from the landowners to access this property.
-I would recommend taking one of the local tours: Na'aplapa Stables offer's tours on horseback.
-Waipio Valley Shuttle has a 4 wheel drive tour in a windowless van.
-Waipio Valley Wagon Tours takes you down by 4 wheel drive, switches to horse drawn wagon while in the valley and then back to 4 wheel drive to bring you back up.
+I recommend taking one of the local tours.
+We chose Waipio Valley Shuttle, which offers a four-wheel-drive tour in a windowless van.

 Bounded by 2,000-foot cliffs, the "Valley of the Kings" was once a favorite retreat of Hawaiian royalty.
-From the 13th through the 17th century, Waipi'o Valley was the center of Hawaiian life and densely populated with somewhere between 4,000 to 20,000 people making their home here.
-That all changed somewhere around the time of King Umi in the 1600s.
+From the 13th through the 17th century, Waipi'o Valley was the center of Hawaiian life and densely populated, with between 4,000 and 20,000 people making their home here.
+That all changed around the time of King Umi in the 1600s.

-Today, there are 47 homes in the valley with only 6 of those having electricity.
-The area is so remote that most of the landowners do not live here year around.
-You will only find one road sign, that's the one that marks the end of the public road.
-All others look the speed limit sign above.
+Today, there are 47 homes in the valley, but only 6 have electricity.
+The area is so remote that most landowners do not live here year-round.
+You will only find one road sign—the one that marks the end of the public road.
+All others look for the speed limit sign above.

-Twin waterfalls flowing from Lalakea Stream tumble down an immense jungled wall into the deep Waipi'o Valley.
+Twin waterfalls flowing from Lalakea Stream tumble down an immense jungle wall into the deep Waipi'o Valley.
 The waterfall on the right side is Hi’ilawe Falls.
 This is the most famous waterfall in Waipi'o Valley.
-No one knows the exact height of this waterfall but it is somewhere between 1200 and 1600 feet tall, making it the tallest waterfall in the state of Hawaii.
+No one knows the exact height of this waterfall, but it is somewhere between 1200 and 1600 feet tall, making it the tallest waterfall in Hawaii.
 Sharing the same cliff wall with Hi’ilawe, the waterfall on the left is Hakalaoa.
-Hakalaoa is dry much of the time and only flows with strength after periods of rain.
+Hakalaoa is often dry and only flows with strength after periods of rain.

 Traffic backs up on Main Street in Waipi'o Valley when everyone slows down to cross Hiilawe Stream.

-Once the public road ends it is necessary to drive through the Hiilawe Stream on the way to Hale O Kalo Taro Farm.
+Once the public road ends, one must drive through the Hiilawe Stream on the way to Hale O Kalo Taro Farm.

 A lone Monkeypod tree stands sentinel over the taro fields near the steep Waipi'o Valley walls.

-Hale O Kalo which translates to the House of Taro is a beautiful taro farm surrounded by the towering Waipi'o Valley cliff walls on the Big Island of Hawaii.
+Hale O Kalo, which translates to the House of Taro, is a beautiful taro farm on the Big Island of Hawaii surrounded by the towering Waipi'o Valley cliff walls.

 It was slow going across the stream in the 4 wheel drive van.
 I was so happy when the driver paused right in the middle of the crossing so I could capture this image of all the beautiful rainforest vines upriver.

-We lucked into this beach hike since the shuttle was allowed to fill the remaining seats of a "private tour" with a large group.
-I was told that the Waipi'o Valley Shuttle does not normally make a trip down to the beach.
-Please, ask about your options if it this is a spot you want to see.
+We lucked into this beach hike because the shuttle was allowed to fill the remaining seats of a "private tour" with a large group.
+I was told that the Waipi'o Valley Shuttle does not usually travel to the beach.
+Please ask about your options if this is a spot you want to see.

 Looking down the rugged Waipi'o Valley coastline from the Waipi'o Black Sand Beach.